8 Key Facts About Down Syndrome with Severe Mobility Issues

 Table of Contents

-Quick answer: Down Syndrome affects approximately 1 in 700 live births, with roughly 250,000 Americans living with the condition today.
-For those with severe mobility issues, life expectancy has improved to around 60 years with modern medical care.
-Access to outdoor activities and mobility aids like all-terrain wheelchairs significantly enhance quality of life, independence, and emotional well-being.
+Quick answer: Down Syndrome affects roughly 1 in 700 births, with about 250,000 Americans living with the condition today.
+For those also dealing with severe mobility challenges, life expectancy has climbed to around 60 years with modern care, and mobility aids like all-terrain wheelchairs make a real, measurable difference in independence and quality of life.

 Frequently Asked Questions